 Can't resist those Krispy Kremes in the break room?
 Don't blame your lack of self-control.
-Good old-fashioned willpower doesn't work, according to the book The Instinct Diet by Susan Roberts, PhD, a professor of nutrition and psychiatry at Tufts University.
+Good old-fashioned willpower doesn't work, according to the book The Instinct Diet">The Instinct Diet by Susan Roberts, PhD, a professor of nutrition and psychiatry at Tufts University.
 Instead, what we eat is governed by five instincts developed by evolution and survival.
 Though her ideas seem controversial, Roberts' research at Tufts got big results: 85% of dieters lost 10 to 50 pounds, and 90% of those dieters kept the weight off for at least a year.
 Here, Roberts breaks down her theories and suggests easy ways to make them work for you.

 Willpower is useless